dtudk/pythonsupport-page/docs/index.rst

    for the semester.
 These opening hours will change *during* the semester.
 Please stay up to date on this page!
 Mail -- :mail:`pythonsupport@dtu.dk`
-   Outside of office hours we can be contacte through emails.
+   Outside of office hours we can be contacted through emails.
 We strive to return answers as soon as possible, and will have someone ready to answer Monday through Thursday between 18 and 22.
 Discord -- `channel <ps-discord-general_>`_ and `invite link <ps-discord-invite_>`_